gzalles/dsc160_final_group15/README.md

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.

 - Joseph Del Val:
-- Nathan Tsai: abstract, scraping, discussion
+- Nathan Tsai:
-- Jacob Benson: abstract, presentation, data scraping and processing, discussion
+- Jacob Benson:
 - Hanbyul Ryu:
 - Gabriel Zalles: